TalariaSoftware/ncmanager-help/news/index.md

 # News

-Updates about NCMS (the Neighborhood Council Management System) and things that are interesting to people involved in neighborhood councils.
+Updates about NCMS (the Neighborhood Council Management System) and things that are interesting to people involved in Los Angeles neighborhood councils.

 <ul class="usa-collection">
   {% for post in site.posts %}